Why Settle For A Hutch When You Can Have A Warren?

 Most importantly to create a harmonious environment for your new and existing cat is to make sure there are enough separate areas for them to eat, drink, sleep and go to the toilet, this is a sure fire way to ensure there’s no unnecessary fights!

-This entry was posted in Guides on November 14th, 2018 by sammorley
+This entry was posted in Cats on November 14th, 2018 by sammorley

 Guinea Pigs are not pigs but, rather, rodents.
 They are also not from Guinea; they originated in the Andes mountains of South America